seishun/node-steam/README.md

 # Protobufs

 Whenever a method accepts (or an event provides) a `CMsgSomething`, it's an object that represents a protobuf message.
-It has a property for each set field in the specified message with the name converted to camelCase.
-The values have the following types:
+It has an equivalently named property for each set field in the specified message with the type as follows:

 * `(u)int32` and `fixed32` fields: Number
 * `uint64`, `fixed64` and `string` fields: String